-Analysing and reporting audit findings
+Analyzing and reporting audit findings

 Identifying security gaps and weaknesses

-The first step in analysing the audit findings involves identifying the security gaps and weaknesses uncovered during the audit.
+The first step in analyzing the audit findings involves identifying the security gaps and weaknesses uncovered during the audit.
 This may include creating a risk register that lists all the vulnerabilities identified and the potential impact of these vulnerabilities on your business.

-Prioritising remediation efforts
+Prioritizing remediation efforts

-Once you have identified the security gaps and weaknesses, it’s vital to prioritise remediation efforts based on the potential impact and likelihood of exploitation.
+Once you have identified the security gaps and weaknesses, it’s vital to prioritize remediation efforts based on the potential impact and likelihood of exploitation.
 You may create a risk matrix that assigns a risk level to each vulnerability based on these factors and determines the order in which they should be remediated.

 Creating an action plan for improvement